×

 Hardware-Assisted Virtualization

 In the hardware-assisted virtualization method, the hypervisor relies on CPU extensions like VT-x and AMD-V to emulate and improve performance.
-This hardware virtualization is gaining popularity in modern virtualization platforms.
+It is mostly used in modern virtualization platforms.

 Hardware-Assisted virtualization